thotypous/mikroe-uhb/README.md

 * Please provide me with the capture file saved by Wireshark and with the hex file you used to program your device.

 You can also take USB captures directly on Wireshark for Windows if you install the [usbpcap driver](http://desowin.org/usbpcap) and follow the instructions in its website.
 Please do not forget to use a Wireshark version able to support the driver.

+### Testing with another development kits

+Contributions have helped us to implement support for almost every device currently manufactured by MikroElektronika, but more testing is needed.
+Please report if you test the tool with another development kit besides the ones enumerated in this document.